 The following types refer both to the nature of the problem, as well as the symptoms, if that makes sense.
-All of them involve some sort of weakening of or injury to the ligaments that are supposed to hold the joint in place.

 Type 1.
 Joint Hypermobility due to a Ligament Injury